VSCodeVim/Vim/README.md

 ### How can I use the commandline when in Zen mode or when the status bar is disabled?

-This extension exposes a remappable command to show a quickpick version of the commandline.
+This extension exposes a remappable command to show a vscode style quick-pick, limited functionality, version of the commandline.
 This can be remapped as follows in visual studio keybindings.json settings file.
 ```
 {
     "key": "shift+;",